Table of Contents Show

 The thin and chewy Modern crust results from dough made from a starter, with flour, water, yeast, and salt, then dealt with to a 24-hour cold fermentation.

-Modern does now no longer pulls away from its use of cheese, that’s real milk-aged mozzarella, and each Modern pie is completed with a hit of Pecorino Romano.
+Modern does no longer pull away from its use of cheese, that’s real milk-aged mozzarella, and each Modern pie is completed with a hit of Pecorino Romano.

 The sauce is made from whole hand-crushed Italian peeled tomatoes, frequently bought through the lot to ensure consistency, and chefs only at some stage in its time within the oven.